UMNB

 The late Mayor Louise Breau of Millville NB was a person of great integrity and never-ending dedication.
 She worked diligently for the betterment of municipalities in New Brunswick, without thinking of her own gain.
 Louise was a reliable, sincere and dynamic person who always had a smile and the time to listen.
 She was a person who wanted to be involved and would help out in any way, no matter how big or small the effort was on her part.
 This award is presented annually to an elected official (past or present) with a similar spirit of dedication as Louise.

-2023 Recipient: Marcel Dechenes, former Mayor of Grand Falls.
+2023 Recipient: Marcel Deschenes, former Mayor of Grand Falls.
 Serving as president and 2nd vice president of our Union and while that is impressive in its own right, it is this gentleman’s love and commitment to his community and region that is so impressive.
 He has spent over 25 years improving his community.
 His impact was so great on his town that the new town hall carries his name.
 An uncommon feat for a sitting mayor.

 Previous Winners of the Louise Breau Memorial Award